 Grass Conversion Calculator: Feet to Metres

-For those of you who have measured your garden in feet and inches below we have a conversion calculator, simply type in your imperial measurements and the convertor will convert your measurements into metric dimensions.
+For those of you who have measured your garden in feet and inches above we have a conversion calculator, simply type in your imperial measurements and the converter will convert your measurements into metric dimensions.
 Once you have your actual garden measurements in metric dimensions, all you have to do now is, decide how to lay your artificial grass to most cost effective design for your garden or preferred look.

 For example if your garden is 4.50 metres wide and 5.80 metres long you can lay the grass in either of two ways:

 - If you prefer to have the pile facing across the garden (horizontally) you would require the following: 1 piece 4.50 metres in length x 4.00 metres wide, 1 piece 4.50 metres in length x 2 metres wide.
 As a result from laying the grass this way you would have a waste piece of 4.50 in length x 0.20 wide.

 - If you prefer to have the pile facing either towards or away from you (vertically) the following is required: 1 piece 5.80 metres long x 4.00 metres wide, 1 piece 5.80 metres long x 1.00 metre wide.
 As a result of laying the grass this way you would have a waste piece measuring 5.80 metres long x 0.50 metres wide.